togarashimayo/togarashimayo.github.io/content/writings/tannenbaum.md

 If you know me personally, follow me on social media, or attended the first few minutes of _Anime in the Philippines_ at Sakura-Con 2024, you might know that I ~~stan~~ like this German restaurant very much.
 [Keichoro's birthday dinner](https://www.instagram.com/p/Cx9gKG0Lt9m/) did a good job at hyping me up, with the owner (hereafter "Mira", the older lady often doing FOH stuff) working her magic to convert me into a repeat (and then a regular) customer after I did a walk-in two months later.

-Please note that: I don't document all of my visits on ENW (compared to Instagram Stories).
+Please note that I don't document all of my visits on ENW (compared to Instagram Stories).
 I would only do so if something exciting happened, because talking about ordering the same Wiener schnitzel and black forest cake twice per month gets stale easily.

 ---

+## 2024-04-27

+* *"Schnitzel von Mama" (ie. "mom's schnitzel" or "mom schnitzel") is a running [r/SchnitzelVerbrechen](https://www.reddit.com/r/SchnitzelVerbrechen/) joke among the lines of "<mom’s schnitzel is the best>".*

+* *I visited Rhein Haus with [Dr. Emily Hall](https://webtoongenius.com/) (who I assisted with her manhwa and webtoon panel) during the Sakura-Con 2024 weekend.
+It’s good for Seattle, but isn’t as great compared to Tannenbaum, MunChi, and to some extent, Eva in Victoria.
+[Here's our spread from that restaurant](https://bsky.app/profile/did:plc:iigcc7kmuylkxcfnarhzckav/post/3koxkpluufc2c) and I am down to take her to Tannenbaum should she come to Vancouver.

+**One-liner:** Wiener schnitzel remains the ultimate Tannenbaum litmus test, but it's worth trying out the Garnelen (shrimp) croissant.

+Also better late than never, but I was back at (you guessed it) Schnitzel von M… er I mean The Tannenbaum last week, as much as schnitzel is veal or pork rather than mothers.

+I tried the Garnelen (shrimp) croissant as it's a lunch exclusive and I've heard good things from both [ENW regular]'s write-up and [ENW user]'s comment on my previous write-up.
+The croissant is properly toasted, tastes like it's from some upscale bakery, and cut appropriately enough that most of the not-so-oversauced shrimp salad doesn't fall on your plate.
+I know I can make a shrimp croissant at home, but this combination slaps.

+As much as I understand that I should *always* eat my vegetables.
+I'm likely to ask about subbing the side mixed greens for the goulash the next time I'm back for lunch.
+It's piping hot, hearty at the bottom, and omits distracting gimmicks such as “pretzel crisps" (cough cough, Rhein Haus).
+Note that it doesn't come with saltines or even that free dinnertime two-bite garlic bread.
+Not an issue for me, but it might be for some.

+I swapped out my usual Black Forest cake for the cheesecake.
+It's not my first time enjoying that cake as I previously tried it last January.
+But the blueberry flavour and compote shine here, on top of the fluffy cake texture and caramel-noted shortcrust.

+During this visit, I also noticed that Mira ramped up her "how's everything tasting" checks.
+She previously stuck to only checking my entree, but checked on me for *all three* items.
+Considering that Mira knows that I write about her restaurant (let alone hold membership) in this group, I can confidently say, "Bitte helfen Sie mir; ich bin in Gefahr".

 ## 2024-04-10